Blockchain ‘n Chill EP2

-This is why when you set up a new wallet you are given a series of mnemonic words, which the platform provider will ask you multiple times to verify that you’ve saved them.
-These mnemonic phrases are what is used to create your private key.
+This is why when you set up a new wallet you are given a series of mneic words, which the platform provider will ask you multiple times to verify that you’ve saved them.
+These mneic phrases are what is used to create your private key.

 Keep your Private key private, and secure!!